Coventry Building Society to Let Mortgages

 Review of Entire Portfolio: From 2017, lenders will take an in-depth look into the landlord’s portfolio and if the landlord has one or more properties that are not profitable, then a buy to let mortgage will not be granted.
 It must be noted that landlords can no longer spread equity across their portfolio to cover up a property that does not provide a positive return.

 We work with most UK lenders including Coventry Building Society, which means we have access to leading buy to let mortgage rates.
 Additionally, we recognise that finding the right buy to let mortgage deal for you can be strenuous and time consuming.
 We can deliver personal advice and guidance to help you through every stage of the application and beyond.
-If you feel like you would benefit from the assistance of one of our buy to let mortgage advisers, fill in our call back request form, or alternatively call us directly on 0117 313 7780 for a FREE initial consultation.
+If you feel like you would benefit from the assistance of one of our buy to let mortgage advisers, fill in our call back request form, or alternatively call us direct.